metalcycling/openstructure/modules/conop/doc/connectivity.rst

 connectivity algorithm that connects two atoms if they are closer than a certain threshold.
 The RuleBasedProcessor uses a connectivity library containing all molecular components present in the PDB files on PDB.org.
 The library can easily be extended with custom  connectivity information, if required.
-If a :doc:`compound library <compoundlib>` is present, the :class:`RuleBasedProcessor` is enabled by default, otherwise the :class:`HeuristicProcessor` is used as a fallback.

 .. class:: Processor